Phnom Penh: Transport

 Techo International Airport, which opened on the 9th of September 2025, is the largest and busiest airport in Cambodia.
 It is located 20 km south of Phnom Penh.
 It replaced Phnom Penh International Airport as the city's main aviation hub.
 The airport is connected to the city center by taxi, train, and shuttle bus.
 Cambodia's national flag carrier, Cambodia Angkor Air (later rebranched as Air Cambodia in 2025), launched in 2009, is headquartered in Phnom Penh and has its main hub there, with an additional hub at the Siem Reap–Angkor International Airport.
-Air France used to serve Phnom Penh from Paris-Charles de Gaulle but this service has since stopped.
-Qatar Airways now flies to and from Phnom Penh, via Saigon.
-Taxis, pick-ups, and minibuses leave the city for destinations all over the country, but are fast losing ground to cheaper and more comfortable buses.
-Phnom Penh also has a rail service.
-There are numerous bus companies, including Phnom Penh Public Transport and GST Express, running services to most provincial capitals, including Sihanoukville, Kampong Chhnang, Oudong and Takéo.
-Phnom Penh Sorya Transport Co. offers bus service to several provincial destinations along the National Routes and to Saigon.
-Giant Ibis is another bus company based in Phnom Penh, which travels to Sihanoukville, Kampot, Siem Reap and Saigon, and has free Wi-Fi, air conditioning and modest pricing.
+Air France used to serve Phnom Penh from Paris-Charles de Gaulle and this service has since stopped.
+Qatar Airways flies to and from Phnom Penh, via Saigon.
+Taxis, pick-ups, and minibuses leave the city for destinations all over the country, and are losing ground to cheaper and more comfortable buses.
+Phnom Penh has a rail service.
+There are bus companies, including Phnom Penh Public Transport and GST Express, running services to most provincial capitals, including Sihanoukville, Kampong Chhnang, Oudong and Takéo.
+Phnom Penh Sorya Transport Co. offers bus service to provincial destinations along the National Routes and to Saigon.

-The city is Cambodia's main freshwater port, a major port on the Mekong River.
-It is linked to the South China Sea, 290 kilometres distant, via a channel of the Mekong in Vietnam.